Child Life Internships

 - Develop assessment and intervention skills with individual patients

 Your clinical supervisor, along with other staff members in the department, provides instruction and guidance.
 You typically will work the same hours as your clinical supervisor.
-Additional evening, weekend and holiday experiences may be required.
+Additional evening, and weekend and holiday experiences may be required.
+The interns are also required to work a holiday which is either Easter, July 4 or Halloween.

 Students are evaluated based upon the following:

-- Written mid-term and final evaluations using a tool based on the ACLP’s competencies
+- Written mid-term and final evaluations using the ACLP Intern Evaluation Tool

 - Objectives established by the student's academic department